 - Verbal warn the user that their language is a bit excessive, potentially give a short mute if continued.

 Rule 5: Try to Not Annoy Others

 This includes overly (reply) pinging, sending loud audio or seizure-inducing videos without a spoiler/disclaimer, and abusing nicknames, reactions, or spoilers.
-Don’t ask to ask, (e.g. I have a question), just ask your question directly to save everybody time.
+Don’t ask to ask, instead just ask your question directly to save everybody time.

 - Overly pinging people - This includes abuse of reply pinging.
 Constantly spamming someone with notifications can be very annoying for said user, they really do not need to be pinged for every new message you send.